barnaligorai/blogs-in-hugo/content/posts/travel/pyramid-valley.md

 ### My View :

 Sometimes all we need is a break to become more productive.
-I visited Pyramid Valley from Bangalore to take my break from the hussle of daily life.
+I visited Pyramid Valley from Bangalore to take my break from the hustle of daily life.
 I spent only in the transportation, there was no entry fee and even the lunch was provided to all the visitors free of cost.
 I spent there almost 3 hours, and those hours were really healing for the my soul.

 ![garden](/images/travel/pyramid_valley/garden.jpeg)
 ![flower](/images/travel/pyramid_valley/flower.jpeg)